 The interactive Discovery Zone will reveal how the energy we need to power our modern lifestyles is generated and how alternative renewable forms of energy can help animals and humans alike.

 The exhibit will be constructed using the latest technology of ETFE (Ethylene Tetra Fluoro Ethylene) which allows natural daylight to shine through.
-EFTE is 100% recyclable and is a popular product for green, sustainable construction having previously been used in the Eden Project in Cornwall and the Biota Aquarium in London.
+EFTE is 100% recyclable and is a popular product for green, sustainable construction having previously been used in the Eden Project in Cornwall.

 As well as being a spacious, indoor, contemporary exhibit, the new Tropical House heating system with be powered by Marwell’s animal waste (dung, soiled bedding and leftover hay), and wood chip from our woodland management operations.
 This will significantly reduce our carbon footprint and take us a big step closer to our goal of becoming carbon neutral by 2020.